 In the early 1970s, Pam Stark, vice president-customer satisfaction for ValleyCrest Companies, Calabasas, California, was one of the first women in the field for the green industry giant.
 She admits, ?It was very challenging, but I buckled down and worked hard to show everyone I could keep up on the crews.?
 After gaining experience in day-to-day operations and establishing a reputation as an able-bodied worker, Stark was promoted to crew leader.
 She also did stints in sales and estimating, and as a branch manager before moving to the corporate office.

 Once again, she was a trailblazer.
 At the time, central support and customer satisfaction were tiny bleeps on the corporate radar.
 Stark ensured that they became a central focus of the company.
+She developed a company-wide customer satisfaction culture by basing training and workshops on information gathered during face-to-face interviews with customers.
+The result?
+Today, at ValleyCrest, customer satisfaction isn't just a nice idea.
+Economic return is tied to high levels of customer satisfaction.

 The husband and wife team